Roja (soundtrack): Reception and influence

 Rahman introduced new orchestral melodies in Indian film soundtracks, which till then was based on a few traditional Indian instruments.
 Time magazine's noted film critic, Richard Corliss stated in 2005 that the "astonishing debut work parades Rahman's gift for alchemizing outside influences until they are totally Tamil, totally Rahman," naming it one of the magazine's "10 Best Soundtracks" of all time.

-Recalling the massive success of his first film, Rahman says, "I was lucky to set a sound in the first film.
-And I had the right people like Mani Ratnam guiding me to achieve it also and by the grace of Almighty God it set and the people know from the moment the song is heard that this is Rahman's."

 Through Roja several singers got their breakthrough in the Tamil music scene as well.
 Sujatha Mohan, Unni Menon and Minmini, who is only known as the singer of "Chinna Chinna Aasai", probably her best known song in her entire career, were noticed following their performances in Roja, while noted ghazal singer Hariharan made his Tamil debut through this album.
 Rahman even had musically untrained elderly women sing.
 A Bengali song was made from song "Chinna Chinna Aasai", "Chotto ei grame choto ai aasha", from Bengali film Ranga Bou 1999.

+In the 2023 film Animal, a medley of the instrumentals of Kadhal Rojave, Tamizha Tamizha and Chinna Chinna Aasai was used as background music during the introduction of Ranbir Kapoor's character.

+In the 2025 film The Diplomat, the track "Bharat" was re-used during the end credits.